 I love starting a new anime.
 There’s a fresh feeling that all possibilities are open and even if I go in suspecting I’m not going to like something; I plan on giving it a chance to show me what it can do.
 Sometimes it doesn’t work out and I’ll move on and other times I’ll be curious but largely on the fence about a show.
-Still, there’s a few anime every season that manage to really just hit hard and it is almost instant love.
-The really special ones manage to keep you feeling this way for the whole season and beyond.
-But what happens to those anime when future seasons just don’t live up to the same level of charm?
+However there’s always that moment, particularly in long running shows, when I start to wonder if maybe I’ve fallen out of love with the anime.

 Sometimes it is just inevitable.
 You get older but the anime, particularly if it is a long running one, is still catering to a younger audience and so you just move on.
 Often though you have to wonder just what has changed.
 Why doesn’t the anime still have that spark for you?
 Have you become to jaded or expect too much?
 Was it never really that good to begin with and you are now seeing the flaws?
 Or is it more that there really has been a dip in quality?

 Either way, you can’t help but feel genuinely disappointed in an anime that you expected to love forever when the newest season rolls out and your response is somewhere between tepid and indifferent.